pprp/pprp.github.io/_pages/about.md

 # 🔥 News

+- [2024.12] &nbsp;🎉🎉 I was invited to give a talk to PDL about "Introduction to LLM Compression and Beyond".

 - [2024.10] &nbsp;🎉🎉 FuseFL is accepted by NeurIPS 2024 (Spotlight).
 FuseFL: One-Shot Federated Learning through the Lens of Causality with Progressive Layer Fusion, Neural Information Processing Systems (NeurIPS) Spotlight, 2024.